CarlosVitr/Lemon_zsh/README.md

 Go to your `~ / .zshrc` file and set `ZSH_THEME = "Lemon"`.

+## Contributing

+Contributions are always welcome.
+There are several ways to contribute to this project, such as:

+🛠Porting this theme to other applications (ask first, please).
+🤜Requesting a port.
+🐞Reporting a bug.
+📘Improve this documentation.
+🤓👉🤓Sharing this project and recommending it to your friends.
+🌟Dropping a star in this repository.

 # Author

 | [<img src="https://avatars.githubusercontent.com/u/43506171?s=460&v=4" width="155"><br><sub> Carlos Vítor </sub>](https://github.com/carlosvitr) |